leomarqueslimait-jpg/aws-terraform-practice/README.md

 ## My Learning Approach

-I use Claude to ask questions about a concept that I am not getting it or to give me examples.
-I also use Claude to give me ideas of projects.
+I use Claude to ask questions about a concept that I am not getting or to give me examples.
+I also use Claude to give me ideas for projects.

 I then try to create them **without using AI**, and only use it when I have been stuck for a bit.
 I then ask Claude to explain to me **why** something does not work, instead of just giving me the solution.